rferraz/spell/README.markdown

         -m, --mode [MODE]                Execution mode (interpret, jit, compile) -o, --output FILENAME            If compiling, the name of the generated executable file -h, --help                       Show this message

+To run the example above, supposing it's on the current directory in a file named `quicksort.spell`, one would use:

+    ~$ ruby ./bin/spell --mode compile quicksort.spell -o quicksort

+There's nothing different used to run the compiled program:

+    ~$ ./quicksort
+    [1, 2, 3, 4, 5]

+    ~$

 There are three modes for running code: